Sheikh2Imran/Online-examination-by-Django/README.md

 http://127.0.0.1:8000/ergo/
 ```
 ## Enter examination system
 Examinee have to give his name and email to enter examination system.
 This is not a login system.
-He just give his name and password to identify himself in examination result board.
+He just give his name and email to identify himself in examination result board.

 ![ScreenShot](images/userlogin.png)